Marine Corps LAV Crewman - MOS 0313

 How do I qualify as a Marine Corps LAV crewman?

-Both males and females can become LAV crewmen by meeting fitness requirements, including swimming proficiency tests, as well as minimum vision requirements and a clean driving record.
+Both male and female soldiers can become LAV crewmen by meeting fitness requirements, including swimming proficiency tests, as well as minimum vision requirements, and a clean driving record.

 How much does a Marine Corp MOS 0313 make?

 The Marine Corps pays personnel according to their rank and time in service.
-A new recruit with less than two years in service receives $1,733 base pay per month.
+A new recruit with more than four months but less than two years in service receives $1,917 base pay per month.

 What is a Light Armored Vehicle (LAV)?